Through positions in volunteerism and throughout my career, others have tested and trusted me with leadership opportunities.

 , you'll see my job summary describes not what I do, but why I do it.
 I'm very fortunate to head to work each day to a job I really enjoy, responsible for creating a marketing system and leading a top-notch team which aids individual franchise owners in fulfilling their dream of small business ownership.

-Since joining the Home Office staff, I am fortunate and grateful the company has promoted me from Director to Vice President and recently to Senior Vice President.
-At 10 years, I am the shortest-tenured member of the executive team which tells you something about the excellence and loyalty of the other members of the senior staff.
+Since joining the Home Office staff, I am fortunate and grateful the company has promoted me from Director to Vice President, Senior Vice President, and now Executive Vice President and Chief Brand Officer.
+At 14 years, I am the shortest-tenured member of the executive team which tells you something about the excellence and loyalty of the other members of the senior staff.

 Faith, Family, and Friends